I am an entertainment enthusiast with six years of experience as an online pop culture writer.

 The Caped Crusader has been one of the core characters in the DC universe since its humble beginnings.
-The company’s name even comes from Detective Comics, which is the title where Batman was created and continues to be featured in.
+The company’s name even comes from Detective Comics, the title in which Batman was created and continues to be featured in.
 When it came time to cross over into other artistic forms, the World’s Greatest Detective was a natural fit for the cinema.
 Bruce Wayne did not possess any superpowers, but he did have the sleuthing abilities of Sherlock Holmes, the fighting skills of Bruce Lee, and the gadgets of James Bond.
 These elements have helped launch Batman into one of the most successful superhero franchises in Hollywood history.

 Lewis Wilson starred in Batman (1943), a 15-part serial that had Batman and Robin struggling to bring down a Japanese spy ring.
 The leader of this evil organization, Dr. Tito Dakak, needs radium to power his death ray and only our dynamic duo can stop him.